amineHY/AI-LAB/README.md

 [VS Code](https://code.visualstudio.com/) offers the possibility to develop from inside docker container (thus, inside AI-lab), through the extension [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
 Read more in details [here](https://code.visualstudio.com/docs/remote/containers).

-Two configuration folders `.devcontainer` and `.vscode` (inside `vscode_remote_dev`) are necessary to be able to use VS Code inside AI-lab.
+Two configuration folders `.devcontainer` and `.vscode` (inside `AI-LAB_in_vscode`) are necessary to be able to use VS Code inside AI-lab.
 These two folders are hidden and must live in the directory of your application so that VS Code automatically detect AI-lab configuration.
 Therefore, you need to copy them inside your application folder.

 To get these folders, first clone this repository and move to it